Tesla Certified Body Shop: How to Find One & Why It Matters

 Parts sourcing requirements

-Tesla authorized shops must use Tesla OEM (Original Equipment Manufacturer) parts, meaning parts made by Tesla directly, not aftermarket alternatives.
-This matters because aftermarket parts for Teslas are not manufactured to the same tolerances as factory parts, which can affect sensor alignment, panel fit, and structural performance in a subsequent collision.
+Tesla-authorized shops use Tesla OEM parts exclusively.
+Aftermarket parts for Teslas aren't manufactured to the same tolerances as factory parts, which can affect sensor alignment, panel fit, and structural performance in a subsequent collision.

 How to find a Tesla approved body shop near you

-Certification status can change.
-Shops can lose certification if they fail to maintain equipment or training requirements.
-The Tesla directory reflects current certification status, so it is worth checking directly rather than relying on a shop's claim from a prior interaction.
+Certification status changes.
+Shops can lose certification if they fall behind on equipment or training requirements.
+Check Tesla's directory directly rather than relying on what a shop claims.

 What to expect for Tesla repair costs